Speech on the Power of Words

 When you consider all these, you immediately become aware of the transformative effect of words, and what may sound like mere words to so many can actually help you get the support or help you need and even push you closer towards accomplishing your key goals.
 And as mentioned earlier, words can either be used positively or negatively and when you use words in the negative sense, you are bound to regret your actions later and be filled with recriminations for the same.

-See Also: Mahatma Gandhi 'Quit India' Speech
+See Also: Speech on Humanity

 It is for this reason that you may want to consider your words carefully and leave emotion out of the mix so as to avoid unnecessary complications.
 It is always better to use words In a positive way as that can help you transform someone’s life for the better and in the process, help you feel good about yourself.
 So choose your words carefully, mull over the message, and make the right choice before delivering your speech.
 After all, Churchill’s remarkable speech and his everlasting quote, “I have nothing to offer this house but blood, sweat, toil, and tears…” marked an epochal event in the course of the war itself and helped inspire millions to join the war effort.